wp-plugins/openid/readme.txt

 1. Commentors can use their OpenID when leaving a comment
 2. Users can login with their OpenID in place of a traditional username and password
-3. OpenID Consumer Options
-4. OpenID Provider Options
-5. Users authorized to use the OpenID Provider can delegate to a different provider
+3. Users authorized to use the OpenID Provider can delegate to a different provider
-6. Users can add additional OpenIDs which they can use to login to WordPress
+4. Users can add additional OpenIDs which they can use to login to WordPress
-7. Users authorized to use the OpenID Provider can monitor which sites they've logged in to
+5. Users authorized to use the OpenID Provider can monitor which sites they've logged in to

 == Changelog ==

+= version 3.3 (TBD) =
+ - minimum required version has been bumped to WordPress 2.8
+ - fix support for WordPress MU
+ - new, less obtrusive UI for comment form.
+Should also work with all themes in some form (with or without js).
+ - many administrative options have been moved to their respective locations on core WordPress Settings pages
+ - drop support for experimental EAUT and IDIB protocols
+ - drop support for installing the plugin in mu-plugins folder
+ - always include 'index.php' on OpenID endpoint URLs.
+Without that, some deployments were having problems.
+ - fix bug relating to trackbacks and pingbacks
+ - fix bug (#121) relating to unregistered options (props: tom.tdw for the patch)

 = version 3.2.3 (Jul 20, 2009) =
  - fix XSS vulnerability. (props: Stuart Metcalfe)